Proactive Conversational Assistant for a Procedural Manual Task based on Audio and IMU: Method

 \subsection{Metrics}

-To understand the assistant's strengths and weaknesses, we categorize assistant-generated responses into four types: key instruction, mistake correction, answer and miscellaneous.
+To understand the assistant's strengths and weaknesses, the orchestrator categorizes assistant-generated dialogues into four types: key instruction, mistake correction, answer and miscellaneous.
 Key instructions are the instructions needed by the user to perform the task correctly, even when they do not make any mistakes.
-Mistake correction dialogues are the corrective statements that the assistant generates if the user is making mistakes.
-Answers are responses immediately following a user comment or question, if they do not fall in the two previous categories.
+Mistake correction dialogues are the corrective statements the assistant generates if the user is making mistakes.
+Answers are responses immediately following a user comment or question, if they do not fall in the previous two categories.
 All other assistant-generated responses are categorized as miscellaneous.
 Some examples of miscellaneous statements are encouragements and periodic reminders.
-To measure how correct the assistant-generated response is with respect to the ground truth dialogue, we measure the SentenceBERT score and the BERTScore between the two.
-In addition, we measure the entailment of the assistant-generated response to the ground truth dialogue.

-To measure the recall and precision for each type of assistant response, we consider a response as being correct with respect to the ground truth dialogue if either the SentenceBERT score exceeds 0.3 or the entailment score exceeds 0.
-We also measure the True Negative Rate (TNR) to check whether the assistant can stay quiet when there is no need to say something.
-Further, we record the time taken for the assistant to generate a response.
+To measure how correct an assistant-generated response is with respect to a ground truth dialogue, we measured the SentenceBERT score and the BERTScore between the two, as well as the entailment of the assistant-generated response to the ground truth dialogue.
+To measure these, we used all-MiniLM-L6-v2 model from the SentenceTransformers \cite{sbert} library, the roberta-large \cite{roberta-large} model from the bert-score \cite{bert-score} library, and the nli-debertav3-base \cite{debertav3} model from the SentenceTransformers library respectively.

-The roberta-large \cite{roberta-large} model from the bert-score \cite{bert-score} library was used to calculate the BERTScore.
-The all-MiniLM-L6-v2 model from the SentenceTransformers \cite{sbert} library is used to calculate the SentenceBERT score.
-The nli-debertav3-base \cite{debertav3} model from the SentenceTransformers library is used to calculate the entailment score.
+In addition, we adopted the LLM-as-a-judge \cite{llm-as-a-judge} framework using GPT-5 \cite{gpt-5}.
+Further details are in Appendix \ref{appendix: metric_details}.
+To measure the recall and precision for each type of assistant response, similar to \cite {semantic_entropy}, we consider a response as being correct with respect to the ground truth dialogue if either the SentenceBERT score exceeds 0.3 or the entailment score exceeds 0.
+The BERTScore was not used since it does not vary much.